 Full details of our Terms and Conditions for the Supply of Blood Products and Clinical Services to Major Private Healthcare Providers and District Health Boards are also available.

-Download documents from the Clinical Transfusion Medicine Services Compendium using the links below.
+Download documents from the NZBS Clinical Compendium using the links below.

-The documents in the Clinical Transfusion Medicine Services Compendium are available in PDF format.
-To open the documents you will need Adobe Acrobat Reader.
+The documents in the NZBS Clinical Compendium are available in PDF format.
+To open the documents you will need Adobe Acrobat Reader(external link).